-The traditional advantage of RORO is its cheaper cost per unit than containerised shipping, as a single ferry can easily accommodate large volume consignments.
+The traditional advantage of roll on roll off shipping costs is that its cheaper cost per unit than containerised shipping, as a single ferry can easily accommodate large volume consignments.
 Container transport can be expensive when shipping a lot of cars, because without an efficient racking system each container will only accommodate 2-3 cars.
 However, recent developments in this sector, like the innovative steel racking solutions created by Trans-Rak, now make containerised shipping a more economical option for bulk shipping.

 Risk of Damage